► WHY CHOOSE LLT&T?

 ► WHY LEARN JAPANESE FROM A NON-NATIVE?

-Japanese culture and way of thinking are unique and very dfferent from other cultures around the world.
 It is objectively difficult to analyze and describe your own culture to others, and this is particularly true for Japanese native speakers.
+Japanese culture and way of thinking are unique, and follow a strict code of societal norms difficult to represent from within.
 For this reason, you will benefit immensely from Luisa's

 international perspective on living in Japan as a foreigner.

 I have lived in Japan for years.
 I attended Yokohama National University, where I received a formal education in Japanese art, history, religion, philosophy, and literature.
 Then, I moved on to working for the renowned Shinjuku Japanese Language Institute in Tokyo.
-I want to use the knowledge acquired during that period to teach you how to connect with native speakers and help you develop intercultural communication skills invaluable in today's multicultural society.
+I want to use the knowledge and first-hand experience acquired during that period to teach you how to connect with native speakers, and help you develop invaluable intercultural communication skills.

 ► HOW DO I SET MY OWN TARGETS?